-18. The past decade has been characterized by tremendous turbulence a high levels of uncertainty. (a) Unbelievable changes (b) Cut-throat competition (c) A stunning explosion of new technologies (d) All of the above 19.
-All c organisations in the 21st century are becoming and multicultural. (a) Diverse (b) Less diverse (c) More diverse (d) None
+The past decade has been characterized byhigh levels of uncertainty. tre mendous turbulence and (a) Unbelievable changes (b) Cut-throat competition (c) A stunning explosion of new technologies (d) All of the above 19.
+All organisations in the 21st century are becoming and multicultural. (a) Diverse (b) Less diverse (c) More diverse (d) None